 Prerequisite: GS 140 Historical evolution of the earth, its surface features, and life forms through geologic time.
 Offered every 3 years.
 3 credits.

 GS 225 Oceanography

-The principles of physical, chemical, biological, and geological oceanography.
+Prerequisite: ONE of the following: GS 101 or GS 140, GS 110, NS 150 or permission of the instructor The principles of physical, chemical, biological, and geological oceanography.
 Offered every year.
 3 credits.

 GS 230 Biogeography